Tensor-train methods for sequential state and parameter learning in state-space models: TT-based recursive posterior approximation

-The above basic TT-based algorithm reveals some of the key principles of the algorithms introduced in this paper.
+The above basic TT-based algorithm reveals some key principles of the algorithms introduced in this paper.
 Given the existing approximation $\hat \pi(\bx_{\tminusone}, \bth | \by{}_{1:\tminusone})$, the joint posterior random variables $(\bX_t, \bTh, \bX_{t{-}1} | \bY_{1:t} = \by{}_{1:t})$ yield a non-separable, unnormalized approximate density $q_t$ in step (a) of Alg.~\ref{alg:basic}.
 Since $q_t$ cannot be directly marginalized, we re-approximate $q_t$ using a new TT in step (b) of Alg.~\ref{alg:basic}, which enables further marginalizations in step (c) of Alg.~\ref{alg:basic}.

-In Sections \ref{sec:estimation} and \ref{sec:error}, we design new algorithms to remove estimation biases due to approximation errors, and analyze the accumulation of approximation errors over time.
-However, the rank truncation used by TT may not preserve the non-negativity of density functions.
+In Section \ref{sec:estimation}, we design new algorithms to remove estimation biases due to approximation errors.
+In Alg.~\ref{alg:basic}, the rank truncation used by TT may not preserve the non-negativity of density functions.
 An analogue is that the truncated singular value decomposition of a non-negative matrix may contain negative entries.
 The non-negativity is essential for designing transport maps for debiasing.
-We will overcome this barrier by using an alternative form of TT decomposition.
-Since the complexity and approximation power of TT-based algorithms crucially relies on the tensor ranks, we develop preconditioning methods in Section~\ref{sec:precondition} to improve the efficiency of our proposed algorithms.
+We will overcome this barrier by using an alternative form of the TT decomposition in Section~\ref{sec:estimation}.
+Then in Section~\ref{sec:error}, we analyze the accumulation of approximation errors over time.
+Since the complexity and the approximation power of TT-based algorithms crucially rely on the tensor ranks, we develop preconditioning methods in Section~\ref{sec:precondition} to improve the efficiency of our proposed algorithms.